 Cable Car.
 Van.
 Peleș Castle.
 Pelișor Castle.
 Van.
 Bucharest.

 The cable car ride down the mountain was considerably smoother than the ride up the mountain.
 What seemed to startle quite a few of us though were the two hikers that seemed to be nearly blown off the side of the mountain.
-It took us a few minutes to puzzle out the foot path that they were aiming for (small, winding and very precariously placed)… not for the faint of heart.
+It took us a few minutes to puzzle out the footpath that they were aiming for (small, winding and very precariously placed)… not for the faint of heart.

-After a short drive we found not one but two Castles: Peleș & Pelișor.
+After a short drive, we found not one but two Castles: Peleș & Pelișor.
 Conveniently they were located next to one another to allow for a convenience factor while visiting.
 We opted to take a tour of Peleș, the grander of the two, Castle.
-Peleș Castle actually had the European splendor of a continental palace, which was no surprise was we learned that much of the furniture and paintings were of German origin.
+Peleș Castle actually had the European splendour of a continental palace, which was no surprise was we learned that much of the furniture and paintings were of German origin.

 It was after dark by the time we arrived in Bucharest.
 There was just enough time to settle our luggage, freshen up, and then we were off for a traditional Romania dinner.
 Feeling adventurous I had the meat plate: bear, boar, venison, meat roll and quail (seemingly out of place as a poultry item, but tasty never the less).